tytydraco/yessleep/out/Smile_for_me.md

-*GADHIC Archive entry, submitted by mail.
-Received 02/13/2020.
-Please note that names have been changed to protect individuals.*

 He knew he was putting me in a tight spot, one even a good flossing couldn’t reach.
 “I know it may seem like a lot–”